 Ain’t no restaurant more classic than Prego and ain’t no dessert more classic than Prego’s sticky date pudding.
 Going by the name of “dolce di datteri” on the menu, the signature dessert features a generous slice of rich, moist cake drowned in hot caramel sauce.
 The cake is then perfectly complemented with vanilla-poached pears and homemade ginger ice cream.
 This winter pud will warm you from the inside out.

 Baked Cookie Dough At Big Fish Eatery

 Baked cookie dough, people.
 It’s a thing and Big Fish Eatery has it mastered.
 Feast on pork belly gao bao, karaage chicken and sashimi at this Asian eatery before tackling their not-so-traditional cookie dough offerings.
-Choose between white chocolate with macadamia or dark chocolate with peanut butter (our favourite), and brace yourself for a piping hot skillet of goodness topped with vanilla ice cream.
-Heck yes!
+Choose between white chocolate with macadamia, green tea with matcha or dark chocolate with peanut butter (our favourite), and brace yourself for a piping hot skillet of goodness topped with vanilla ice cream.
+Heck yes.

 Chocolate Fondant At Grangers

 The friendly folk at Grangers have chocolate fondant down pat.
 You can expect molten chocolate to ooze from the centre of the pudding as you spoon into it.
 The baked dessert is served with almond ice cream and salted caramel sauce.
 Chocolate and salted caramel…could there be a better combo?
 Nope, probably not.